JamesLavin/mediatype_directory/README.markdown

 config[:to] has aliases config[:target] & config[:mediatype_dirname].
 You can also call "md.target =", "md.to = " or "md.mediatype_dirname ="

 It's safe to re-run this program as many times as you want.
-If a link already exists, it will be skipped.
+If a link already exists, it will be skipped (unless you set :remove_old_links = true).
 But if a new file is found that matches the criteria, a new link will be added.

 If the original content of a hard link changes, the hard link will continue referring to the original version.
 You can delete the hard link (which should remove the old version from your system) and regenerate a new hardlink, which should point to the new version.